 Current, Ongoing, and Past Projects

-This 2017 project will provide long-term rehabilitation and support for low vision and blind patients in the Kashmir valley.
-Most of these patients are victims of war who were blinded in 2016 when local police and military forces indiscriminately fired pellet guns at peaceful protestors and innocent bystanders maiming hundreds of civilians including young children.
+In 2017 we provided long-term rehabilitation and support for low vision and blind patients in the Kashmir valley.
+Most of these patients were victims of war who were blinded in 2016 when local police and military forces indiscriminately fired pellet guns at peaceful protesters and innocent bystanders maiming hundreds of civilians including young children.
+In 2018, we will continue to provide devices and training to help rehabilitate more vision-impacted individuals in learning how to get back to school or work.

 Kashmir Crisis 2016 Relief